 A review of the implementation outcomes identified in recommendation 3 of the new EEF Implementation Guidance Report.

-The EEF’s recently updated Guide to Implementation” has definitely been the talk of the town, with much of the narrative focusing on the social aspect of effective implementation and the required behaviors and structures (Recommendations 1 and 2) that feature so much more prominently versus its predecessor.
+The EEF’s recently updated Guide to Implementation” has definitely been the talk of the town, with much of the narrative focusing on the social aspect of effective implementation and the required behaviours and structures (Recommendations 1 and 2) that feature so much more prominently versus its predecessor.

 This focus is not misplaced as ensuring the appropriate behaviours and structures are in place is fundamental to driving effective implementation.
 However, I feel the adapted focus on implementation outcomes, part of Recommendation 3 deserves similar attention.